We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 A healthcare professional may also prescribe an antidepressant, such as a selective serotonin reuptake inhibitor (SSRI).
 SSRIs can stabilize your brain’s levels of serotonin and can help you cope with stress.

-They may also recommend other treatments, such as:
+They may also recommend other strategies, such as:

 - Stress management classes.
 These classes can teach you ways to cope with stress and how to relieve tension.

 - Biofeedback.
 This is a relaxation technique that teaches you to manage pain and stress.

 - Cognitive-behavioral therapy (CBT).
 CBT is talk therapy that helps you recognize situations that cause you stress, anxiety, and tension.

 - Acupuncture.
-This is an alternative therapy that may reduce stress and tension by applying fine needles to specific areas of your body.
+This is an alternative therapy that may lower your stress and tension by applying fine needles to specific areas of your body.

 The following may also ease your tension headache:

 - Apply a heating pad or ice pack to your head for 5 to 10 minutes several times a day.